What does IVF stand for?

 IVF stands for in-vitro-fertilization which is a type of assisted reproductive technology (ART) where male Sperms and Female Eggs are fertilized out of the body using a test tube in an assisted environment(medical lab).
 IVF involves complex clinical processes involving both medical and surgical intervention is conducted under medical supervision.
 It is recommended for couples who unable to conceive normally.
-IVF also suggested to prevent genetic transmission of disease in case of either of partner has a genetic disorder.
+IVF also suggested preventing genetic transmission of disease in case either of the partners has a genetic disorder.

 Brief description of IVF

 In gestational surrogacy, a woman carries the fetus instead of the intended mother due to physical inability because of impaired reproductive functioning.
-The embryo created through IVF is implanted to mother or surrogate womb for further development.
+The embryo created through IVF is implanted into the mother or surrogate womb for further development.

 IVF uses the following steps to create an embryo in a specialized clinical setup under the supervision of IVF specialists: